aspnetboilerplate/aspnetboilerplate/doc/WebSite/Localization.md

 ### Extending Localization Sources

-Assume that we use a module which defines it's own localization source.
+Assume that we use a module which defines its own localization source.
 We may need to change it's localized texts, add new text or translate to other languages.
 ASP.NET Boilerplate allows for extending a localization source.
 It currently works for XML and JSON files (Actually any